wesselb/stheno/README.md

 The basic building block of a model is a `GP(kernel, mean=0, graph=model)`, which necessarily takes in a kernel, and optionally a mean and a _graph_.
-GPs can be combined into new GPs, and the graph is the object that keeps track of all of these objects.
+GPs can be combined into new GPs, and the graph is the thing that keeps track of all of these objects.
 If the graph is left unspecified, new GPs are appended to a provided default graph `model`, which is exported by Stheno: